kubeflow/website/content/docs/gke/gcp-e2e.md

 use to train new versions of your model repeatedly.
 When you have a new version to push:

-* Build a new image with a new version tag and therefore a new path.
+* Build a new image with a new version tag and a new path.
 * Run the `ks param set` command to modify the parameters to point to the new version of your image: